 - The group staging the intervention should be made of up those closest to the individual who is struggling with addiction.
 This can include family, friends, co-workers, and even spiritual advisers.

 - You can look for a therapist or professional interventionist from a local or national program who will be able to assist you.

-- The intervention will allow participants the chance to speak to the person who is addicted and tell them exactly how their drug abuse has had a negative effect on their life.
+- The intervention will allow participants the chance to speak to the person who is addicted and tell them exactly how their drug abuse has harmed their life.
 The group will offer an ultimatum to the individual to convince them that they must seek treatment right away.

-For drug interventions, there are two different methods that are commonly used.
-The first method is the Johnson Intervention, wherein the individual is confronted by a group of their closest friends and family and are faced with the ultimatum to either go to treatment or endure the consequences.
-Similarly, the ARISE method is done in a group, but is less confrontational in its style.
+For drug interventions, two different methods are commonly used.
+The first method is the Johnson Intervention, wherein the individual is confronted by a group of their closest friends and family and is faced with the ultimatum to either go to treatment or endure the consequences.
+Similarly, the ARISE method is done in a group but is less confrontational in its style.
 It is also notably more collaborative than the Johnson approach.

 The main goal of an intervention is to help a person who is struggling with the disease of addiction to help them get the treatment they need.
 Unlike other intervention approaches, the AA Intervention or 12-Step Call is a different method, designed specifically to address the issues of alcohol abuse.
 Instead of the individual being confronted by a group of their loved ones, they will be greeted by a group of members of Alcoholics Anonymous, who then share their stories.
 The AA members would present the individual with a guide to AA and sobriety and help them get a sponsor.
 Sometimes this approach is more effective as it separates the individual from their friends and family and presents a less emotionally charged method of explaining to pitfalls of the individual’s self-destructive behavior.